Conrad-S/fabric-sql-data-warehouse-web-app-sample/README.md

 **Project description**
 This is a sample .NET CORE web application that adds rows to a table in a Microsoft Fabric SQL Data Warehouse.
+Please see the configuration instructions below for setting up the sample to run with your Fabric SQL Data Warehouse.

 **Features**
 The application has a single form with two input fields.
-Enter values in the field, press the button, and the values are added to the Fabric SQL Data Warehouse table.
+Enter values in the fields, press the Insert button, and the values are added to the Fabric SQL Data Warehouse table.

 **Configuration instructions**
 1. Create a Fabric SQL Data Warehouse.